department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/research/VA-health-chat/research-plan.md

 Thank you for agreeing to take part in this VA online research activity.

-This activity usually takes about 10 to 15 minutes to complete.
-You can start anytime from your smartphone, laptop, or any device with an Internet connection.
-We'll guide you through each task in the activity.
+This activity usually takes about 10-15 minutes to complete.
+You can start anytime using any device with an internet connection.
+We'll guide you through each task as you go.

 We won't share any information or feedback linked to your name or other personal details.